Dutch Oven Daddy

 Steak Marinade

-If you tried this Easy Sausage Gravy or any other recipe on my blog, please leave a 🌟 star rating and let me know how it went in the 📝 comments below.
+If you tried this Sausage Gravy Recipe or any other recipe on my blog, please leave a 🌟 star rating and let me know how it went in the 📝 comments below.
 Thanks for visiting!

 Get the Recipe